CovalienceGithub/eslint-config-js-standards/README.md

 ### Overview

-This documentation provides developers with a step-by-step guide on integrating shareable ESLint configuration `eslint-config-js-only` for javascript rules in any front-end project.
+This documentation provides developers with a step-by-step guide on integrating shareable ESLint configuration `eslint-config-js-standards` for javascript rules in any front-end project.
 ESLint is a static code analysis tool for identifying and fixing common programming errors and enforcing coding standards.

 > <br/>
 >